Please take a seat, relax, feel free to look around, and enjoy a story or two.

-Whether you’re here to spread your roots by starting a garden, building a chicken coop, enjoying an entertaining story about the incredible history of the family farm, or you’re simply looking for ideas on how to get outside and get into nature, Unbound Roots is here for you!
+Whether you’re here to spread your roots by starting a garden, building a chicken coop, learning a little something about grounding, looking for ideas on how to get outside and get into nature, or want an entertaining story about the family farm, Unbound Roots is here for you!

 Roots: (noun) the part of a plant that provides support, water, and nourishment to a plant; the origin of something; or (verb) something that is deeply established.

-Kids spend seven or more hours away from home learning inside of classrooms.
-Many adults spend eight or more hours working in jobs that are typically indoors only to come home and head off to their child’s organized after-school activities.
-No room here to let roots grow and spread.
-Imagine something with me:
+Children spend six hours per day inside of classrooms.
+Many adults spend eight or more hours working in jobs that are typically indoors.
+No room to let roots grow and spread.

-After watching a news special about the amount of pesticides used on certain types of produce, a gentleman decides to turn an 8-foot by 10-foot section of his backyard into a vegetable garden.
-He spends the winter researching vegetable garden designs, soil amendment, seeding, and planting.
-When spring finally arrives, the man is busy preparing the land, planting seeds, and weeding.
-The man is feeling great as he experiences more exercise than he’s had in years and more time outside than he’s had in a long time.
-Best of all, when his grandchildren visit they love to go out into the garden to see how the plants are changing, to see the small vegetables taking shape, and to help their grandfather with weeding.
+Upon retirement, a gentleman decides to turn an 8 x 10′ section of his backyard into a vegetable garden.
+He spends the winter researching vegetable garden design, soil amendment, seeding, and planting.
+When spring arrives, the man prepares the land, plants seeds, waters the plants, and weeds his new garden when needed.
+The man is feeling great as he experiences more outdoor activity than he’s had in years.
+Best of all, when his grandchildren visit they run to the garden to see the growing plants, the vegetables taking shape, and to help in any way.

-Later in the growing season, the grandchildren come again and are overwhelmed with excitement when their grandfather hands them a bowl to help harvest some of the vegetables.
-Since they have been involved with the growing and harvesting of the vegetables, the grandchildren are excited to try the produce they have worked so hard on.
-They bite into the fresh green beans and juicy tomatoes, and laughter ensues as they are pleasantly surprised with the intense flavors of the homegrown vegetables.
-Grandfather smiles with a twinkle in his eye as he enjoys his vegetables too.
+Later in the growing season, the grandchildren come again and are overwhelmed with excitement when their grandfather hands them a basket to help harvest the vegetables.
+Eyes grow wide and laughter ensues as the family bites into the fresh green beans and juicy tomatoes – the intense flavors of the homegrown vegetables pleasantly surprises everyone.
+Grandfather smiles as he watches his grandchildren enjoy the delicious produce they all grew together.
 Roots spreading and growing.

-Human roots can grow and spread if we take the time to be outside, use space to explore, choose to spend time with loved ones, and learn to play again.
-My hope is that Unbound Roots will provide the tools necessary for your roots to spread and grow.
-Whether it’s in the gardens, in the great outdoors, or by motivating you to research your own family history by reading about the incredible history of the family farm, we can help you achieve Unbound Roots.
+Human roots can grow and spread if we take the time to get outside, spend time with loved ones, enjoy our passions, and learn to play again.
+My hope is that Unbound Roots will inspire you to grow your own roots in new ways.
+Thank you for visiting Unbound Roots.